Voggastur/full-stack-framework-project/README.md

 3. Copy the web URL presented.
 4. Open your IDE, and open the terminal.
 5. use cd to change the directory to where you want to clone the repository in.
-6. Paste the Git URL https://github.com/Voggastur/full-stack-framework-project.git and press enter.
+6. Type - "git clone https://github.com/Voggastur/full-stack-framework-project.git ." to clone the project to current folder.

 <a href="#table-of-contents">Back to top</a>